sgravrock/jasmine.github.io/_faq/async/callback-assertions.md

 ---
-question: I need to assert something about the arguments passed to an async callback that happens before my spec is finished.
+question: I need to assert something about the arguments passed to an async callback that happens before the code under test is finished.
 What's the best way to do that?
 ---

 Consider a `DataFetcher` class that fetches data, calls any registered